coreos/rpm-ostree/docs/treefile.md

     files present in packages and prior layers will be silently overriden.
     This is useful for development builds to replace parts of the base tree.

+ * `container-cmd`: array of strings, optional: This maps to the `CMD` Dockerfile instruction, and is currently only meaningful when encapsulating/exporting an ostree commit as a Docker/OCI container.

  * `bootstrap_packages`: Array of strings, optional: Deprecated; you should now just include this set in the main `packages` array.